unitaryfoundation/jeff/rfcs/text/0032-structured-benchmark-programs.md

 - *Iterative Quantum Fourier Transform (iQFT)*: Rather than allocating all qubits upfront, just a single qubit is allocated at the start of execution and then reset during each loop iteration of QFT.
 - *Iterative Quantum Phase Estimation (iQPE)*: Similar to iQFT, iQPE allocates a single qubit (in addition to the phase qubit "psi") and reuses it across iterations to estimate the phase of a unitary operator.
 - *Shor's Algorithm*: The primitives used in Shor's algorithm can similarly be implemented using dynamic qubit reallocation to minimize the total number of qubits required.
+- *Toffoli-heavy Circuits*: Toffoli gates in quantum circuits can be implemented more efficiently using ancilla qubits.
+Circuits using a larger number of Toffoli gates, such as many arithmetic circuits, can benefit from dynamic qubit allocation to allocate and deallocate ancilla qubits repeatedly inside loop bodies.

 ## Loosely Coupled Hybrid Programs